 - The high-speed elevator whisks you up to the 100th floor in just 52 seconds, providing a thrilling introduction to the breathtaking views that await.

-Who the One World Observation Deck is Best For:
+Who would enjoy the One World Observation Deck:

 What’s Visible from the Edge?

-Regular, basic tickets with a timed entry to the Edge start at $36.
-There are also flex tickets starting at $54, enabling you to pick a date and show up anytime.
-Express admission tickets start at $81, and, like a flex ticket, you get to skip the line.
+General admission starts at $40.
+There are also flex tickets starting at $60, enabling you to pick a date and show up anytime.
+Express admission starts at $88, and, like a flex ticket, you get to skip the line.

 Dining Options